poiug07/tensorboard_jhm/README.md

 # tensorboard_jhm
-This extension fixes `%tensorboard` magics to work with jupyter_tensorboard on jupyerhub servers where you cannot open a distinct port for each tensorboard instance or when using DockerSpawner.
+This extension fixes `%tensorboard` magics to work with [jupyter_tensorboard](https://github.com/InfuseAI/jupyter_tensorboard).
+It is useful on jupyerhub servers where you cannot open a distinct port for each tensorboard instance or when using DockerSpawner.

 ## Installation
 ```